-The attributes of God are listed below.
-To learn about God and consistently defend his word, we must be rooted in our understanding of God’s characteristics.
+I list the attributes of God below.
+To learn about God and consistently defend his word, it must root us in our understanding of God’s characteristics.
 These immutable qualities also guide our sense of his word.
 The first link below will open a tab to Bible Gateway where you can look up Scripture references.

 • Self-existent.
 He is the uncaused First Cause who created the universe (John 1:3).
 The uncreated creator existed before the big bang, the necessary being contingent on all other things.
 Here we find the Kalam cosmological argument is relevant: (1) Whatever had a beginning had a cause.
 (2) The universe had a beginning.
 (3) Therefore, the universe had a cause.